conestack/plumber/README.rst

     ``override``, ``finalize``, ``plumb`` and ``plumbifexists``.

 **plumbing**
-    A plumbing is a class decorated by ``plumbing`` decorator function which gets passed the behviors to apply,
-    e.g. ``@plumbing(Behavior1, Behavior2)``.
-Apart from the behaviors,
-    declarations on base classes and the class asking for the plumber are taken into account.
+    A plumbing is a class decorated by ``plumbing`` decorator which gets passed the behviors to apply, e.g. ``@plumbing(Behavior1, Behavior2)``.
+Apart from the behaviors, declarations on base classes and the class asking for the plumber are taken into account.
 Once created, a plumbing looks like any other class and can be subclassed as usual.

 **plumbing behavior**
     A plumbing behavior provides attributes (functions, properties and plain